 Payment is by bank transfer, I prefer monthly in advance, but weekly on the day is also fine.

 I reserve the right to charge for sessions missed or cancelled.

 Since the changes and restrictions around Coronavirus, I have continued to also work by phone, and/or Zoom (as well as in person again.)
-I‘ve found that this works very well, it’s very possible to work in an embodied and aware way through these media, and right now it seems to me to provide the best opportunity of working in a spontaneous, undefended way.
+I‘ve found that this works very well, it’s possible to work in an embodied and aware way through these media, and right now it seems to me to provide the best opportunity of working in a spontaneous, undefended way.

 It also means that I’m available to work without geographical restriction.